The History of

 Utah School for the Deaf

-As stated above, the Utah School for the Deaf (USD) has offered sports programs since the early 1900s, as have other state schools for the deaf around the country (Roberts, 1994).
-Sports have always been an important element of the Deaf community in Utah and the national Deaf community.
+As mentioned, the Utah School for the Deaf (USD) has been offering sports programs since the early 1900s, similar to other state schools for the deaf nationwide (Roberts, 1994).
+Sports have consistently been an essential aspect of the Deaf community in Utah and nationwide.

-Arthur encouraged athletic programs that included games that presented unexpected situations that required players to think and move in time with the rhythm of the games, much like a piano and not a music box.
-This instilled in the students a sense of balance and composure throughout the year (Wenger, Silent Worker, January 1921, p.
+Arthur pushed for athletic programs that incorporated games with unexpected situations, challenging players to think and move in sync with the game's rhythm, akin to a piano rather than a music box.
+This approach, which was made possible by the dedication of educators and administrators, instilled in the students a sense of balance and composure (Wenger, Silent Worker, January 1921, p.
 3).

-The Utah School for the Deaf Basketball Team, 1926.
+Basketball team at the Utah School for the Deaf in 1926.
 Kneeling L:-R: Coach A. LeRoy Stour and Manager Max W. Woodbury.
 Standing L-R: _ Despain, Wheelock Freston, Ferdinand Billiter, Arnold Moon, Andrew Loga, Charles Fowbae, Kenneth Burdett, Heber Christensen, Donald Robinson, George Laramie, Ross Thurston (Won 16 games.
 Lost two)

-The Utah School for the Deaf Basketball Team, 1937-38.
+Basketball team at the Utah School for the Deaf in 1937-38.
 Front Row, L-R: Paul Baldridge, Forward; Paul Wood, Guard; Jesse Hales, Guard; Bill Watson, Caption, Forward; Phil Thornton, Center; David Wallace, Guard; Victor Lyon, Forward; Paul Gines, Forward,.
 Back Row, L-R: Kenneth C. Burdett, Coach; Eugene Plumby, Forward; Wayne Christiansen, Guard; Done Jacobs, Guard; Monroe Pedersen, Center; Joseph B. Burdett, Manager

-The Utah School for the Deaf Basketball Team, 1944.
+Basketball team at the Utah School for the Deaf in 1944.
 In the front row: Kenneth Burdett, coach, kneeling at the left side, front row; Superintendent Boyd Nelson standing behind Kenneth Burdett Player 2 Marlo Honey Player 7 Mike Patterakis Player 7 Kirk Allred Player 2 Merrill Bauer Player 4 Pete Koukasatkis In the back row, Superintendent Boyd Nelson, standing at left side; Max Woodbury, standing at right side Player 3 Bruce Eyre Player 8 Lloyd Perkins Player 9 Tony Jelaco Player 4 Paul Loveland Player 5 Melwin Sorenson Player 6 Sam Judd

-The Utah School for the Deaf Volleyball Team, 1955.
+Volleyball team at the Utah School for the Deaf in 1955.
 First row, L-R: Elaine Sprouse, Dixie Lee Larson, Laura Williams, Afton Curtis Burdett, Instructor; Romona Vasquez, Lawana Simmons.
 Second Row, L-R: Carola Sell, Lois Williams, Virginia Brown, Darlene Green, Beverly Squire, Dorothy Mahoney.
 Third Row, L-R: Sue Wessman, Betty Jo Alldredge, Judy Jenkins, Gayle Marlow, Ilene Coles, Lucile Simmons

-The Utah Association of the Deaf (UAD) had expressed dissatisfaction with the lack of coaches at the Utah School for the Deaf.
-In April 1959, the school hired Jerry Taylor as its physical education and athletic coaching director.
+For a while, the Utah Association of the Deaf (UAD) had expressed dissatisfaction with the lack of coaches at the Utah School for the Deaf.
+Finally, in April 1959, the school hired Jerry Taylor as its physical education and athletic coaching director.
 Jerry recently graduated from Gallaudet College, where he majored in physical education.
-UAD hoped that Jerry's appointment would lead to room for progress, as success in sports requires good equipment and strong coaching.
-Despite Idaho and Colorado having excellent athletic students and great coaches, Jerry's drive and enthusiasm for progress never wavered.
+The Utah Association of the Deaf was hopeful that Jerry's appointment would pave the way for progress, as success in sports requires excellent equipment and strong coaching.
+Despite Idaho and Colorado having excellent athletic students and outstanding coaches, Jerry's drive and enthusiasm for progress remained strong.
 He impressed the UAD and became the school's athletic director, successfully leading USD's athletic programs.

 Did You Know?

-In the late 1800s, the Utah School for the Deaf became affiliated with the University of Utah (U of U).
-During this time, several football games were played between deaf school boys and university students.
-Since they shared a campus, athletic events became the main way USD and U of U students interact.
-After the Utah School for the Deaf moved to Ogden, Utah, the boys continued to play football games among themselves.
-On at least one occasion, they invited the team from the Agricultural College in Logan, Utah, to play in Ogden.
-(Roberts, 1994).
+In the late 1800s, the Utah School for the Deaf became affiliated with the University of Utah.
+During this time, deaf school boys and university students participated in several football games.
+Since both groups shared the same campus, athletic events became the primary way for students from the Utah School for the Deaf and the University of Utah to interact.
+After the Utah School for the Deaf relocated to Ogden, Utah, the boys continued to play football among themselves.
+On at least one occasion, they invited the team from the Agricultural College in Logan, Utah, to play in Ogden (Roberts, 1994).

 The Impact of the "Y" System on Athletic Programs